KasperHdL/config/keyboard_layout/README.md

 symlink the file with the provided one (and if not already selected, select English (US) as default keyboard layout)
 NOTE: symlink seems to create issues, so copy the file if symlink creates issues

+#Xmodmap
+Added a xmodmap that maps Caps Lock to Escape THEIR IS NO CAPS LOCK THEN! put this in xinitrc or another boot script xmodmap [path-to-file]